StephSutherly/ruby-soloproject_bucket_list/ideas_issues.md

-  -  !ATTRACTION EDIT NOT GOING TO UPDATE PAGE - WHY?
+  -  !!!ATTRACTION EDIT NOT GOING TO UPDATE PAGE - WHY?
 It goes to create page instead.

-  -  !ADD IN NAME OF COUNTRY TO CITY INDEX USING .COUNTRY METHOD!
+  -  !!!ADD IN NAME OF COUNTRY TO CITY INDEX USING .COUNTRY METHOD!
 It returns a hash - how can I get the name out?

   -  ADD DELETE FOR ALL MODELS?

-  -  ADD LINKS TO SHOW PAGES, I.E. CLICK ON WORD RATHER THAN LINK

   -  ADD SEARCH FOR DESTINATION BY LANGUAGE, ATTRACTION_TYPE, CITY OR COUNTRY